Important Facts

 A really good tip here is that you can end your response with a question relevant to the conversation you just had.
 This will highlight your curiosity and seriousness towards the company, which is something that the recruiters are seeking.

-Also, if you are wanting to take a break between switching jobs, you can say that you have some important commitments to attend to and at the same time you can mention that you can try to be a little flexible if they urgently need someone for the position.
+Also, if you want to take a break between switching jobs, you can say that you have some important commitments to attend to and at the same time you can mention that you can try to be a little flexible if they urgently need someone for the position.

 This question is much more than a simple yes or no situation.
 There is no problem at all if you are open to relocating and if you think that this opportunity is worth it.
 But in cases when you can not move to a different location, what you can do is reiterate how enthusiastic you are for the opportunity.

-You can briefly explain your situation and the reason due to which you can not relocate.
+You can briefly explain your situation and the reason why you can not relocate.
 You can also offer alternatives if the employer is flexible like working remotely or from a local office if available.

 This open-ended question is quite a common one which is usually asked towards the end of the interview.
 But there is nothing to worry about this question.
-In fact this could be an opportunity for you to end the interview on a high note.
+This could be an opportunity for you to end the interview on a high note.
 You can do so in multiple ways like

 if you haven’t had the chance to mention something you wanted the recruiters to know or if there is something that is not on your resume but seems relevant to the recruiters, then this is your chance to do so.

-An interview is a two way communication and not a viva for the interviewer to bombard you with questions.
-The interview will already cover a lot about the company, department, and your position, so if you are asked to ask any questions, then you must be prepared with a few uncommon questions.
+An interview is a two-way communication and not a viva for the interviewer to bombard you with questions.
+The interview will already cover a lot about the company, department, and position, so if you are asked to ask any questions, then you must be prepared with a few uncommon questions.

 This is a question that can easily demotivate anybody so if it is the case with you that you do not have sufficient experience for the role, then you must definitely prepare an answer for such a situation.